Cacti/documentation/Installing-Under-Windows.md

    4. Click Next again without changing the time or date settings.

-   5. When entering a username and password make sure the user has read and write access to the following directories:
+   5. In the steps above, you should have granted access to the Cacti user, but if the poller encounters problems, make sure you have the correct permissions to the directories below:

       `cacti_web_root/cacti/rra`
       `cacti_web_root/log`